eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 Interacting with network elements and vehicles works like in the 2D view: Context-dependent options are available by RMB click on the object to inspect.

+## Rendering statistics
+OSG draws some rendering statistics (e.g. frames per seconds) on top of the 3D view by pressing the `I` key.
+Pressing the key multiple times will unveal different statistics and finally hide them again.

 ## Automatically generated 3D environment
 Only some of the regular network components have been ported to the 3D view (yet).
 Currently the following are displayed: